netgen/local-development-setup/docs/source/macos/nodejs.rst

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash

-Make sure to check the correct version, please do not just copy the link above as it could be an old/deprecated version.
+Make sure to **check the correct version**, please do not just copy the link above as it could be an old/deprecated version.

 This will install the ``nvm`` to ``~/.nvm`` folder, and attempt to modify your profile file